 2017. (with Itamar Francez) Semantics and morphosyntactic variation: Qualities and the grammar of property concepts.
 (Oxford Studies in Theoretical Linguistics).
 Oxford: Oxford University Press.
 Download for free (under CC BY-NC-ND 4.0 terms) here or here.
 Read Envoi here.

-Under review. (with John Beavers, Michael Everdell, Kyle Jerro, Henri Kauhanen, Elise LeBovidge, and Stephen Nichols) Two Types of States: A Cross-linguistic Study of Change-of-State Verb Roots.
+Under revision. (with John Beavers, Michael Everdell, Kyle Jerro, Henri Kauhanen, Elise LeBovidge, and Stephen Nichols) Two Types of States: A Cross-linguistic Study of Change-of-State Verb Roots.
 Unpublished ms., The University of Texas at Austin, The University of Essex, University of Konstanz, The University of Manchester, and University of Washington.
 Download draft here.

 2018. (with Peter Jenks and Emmanuel-moselly Makasso) On the lexical semantics of property concept nouns in Basaá.
 In Truswell, Robert, Chris Cummins, Caroline Heycock, Brian Rabern, and Hannah Rohde (Eds.).
 Proceedings of Sinn und Bedeutung 21, Volume 1, pp. 643–660.
 Download here.

 2017. (with John Beavers, Michael Everdell, Kyle Jerro, Henri Kauhanen, Elise LeBovidge, and Stephen Nichols) Two Types of States: A Cross-linguistic Study of Change-of-State Verb Roots.
 Proceedings of the Linguistic Society of America 2, 38:1-15.
 Download here.